Actions

 - Finally: End conversation

-Capture hot lead:
+Capture hot lead

-- First: Collect email + Send Slack
+- First: Ask for email and send Slack

 - Then: Redirect to demo signup